2009 Kansas Jayhawks football team: Nebraska

-After a low scoring three quarters, a fourth-quarter scoring flurry led to a 31-17 Nebraska victory against Kansas on Senior Day at Kivisto Field at Memorial Stadium.
-The loss dropped KU to 5-5 overall and 1–5 in Big 12 Conference action.
+After a low scoring three quarters, a fourth-quarter scoring flurry led to a 31–17 Nebraska victory against Kansas on Senior Day at Kivisto Field at Memorial Stadium.
+The loss dropped KU to 5–5 overall and 1–5 in Big 12 Conference action.

 Kansas senior quarterback Todd Reesing found junior wide receiver Dezmon Briscoe wide open in the middle of the field and Briscoe ran it in for the score from 21 yards out to give Kansas its first lead of the day at 17–16 with 7:34 left to play.
 The Jayhawks' scoring drive amassed 89 yards on 10 plays capped by KU's first passing touchdown of the day.

 Nebraska did not trail for long though.
 After a 44-yard kick-off return by Niles Paul, Nebraska quickly responded as Helu punched it in from 20 yards out just over a minute later.
-Nebraska quarterback Zac Lee then found Paul for the two-point conversion to push the `Huskers back into the lead at 24-17 with just over six minutes remaining.
+Nebraska quarterback Zac Lee then found Paul for the two-point conversion to push the Cornhuskers back into the lead at 24–17 with just over six minutes remaining.
 After a KU punt, Nebraska took possession with 5:20 remaining on the game clock and burned nearly all of that with a 10-play, 74-yard drive capped by another Helu touchdown run that gave the Cornhuskers a two-touchdown lead with only 23 seconds left in the game.

 Reesing finished the game 19-of-41 passing for 236 yards and one touchdown.
 He also turned in 42 yards rushing and a second touchdown.
 Kerry Meier led the Jayhawks in receiving with 10 catches for 127 yards, while Briscoe had four catches for 77 yards and a TD.
 Freshman running back Toben Opurum recorded 43 yards on the ground on 15 carries.

 Texas

-Despite 245 all-purpose yards from junior Dezmon Briscoe, the Kansas football team could not keep up with the high-powered Texas offense as the No. 3 Longhorns defeated the Jayhawks 51-20 before a sellout crowd of 101,357 at Texas Memorial Stadium.
-Kansas dropped to 5-6 on the season, including 1-6 in Big 12 play.
-Texas improved to 11-0 on the season and 7-0 in conference play.
+Despite 245 all-purpose yards from junior Dezmon Briscoe, the Kansas football team could not keep up with the high-powered Texas offense as the No. 3 Longhorns defeated the Jayhawks 51–20 before a sellout crowd of 101,357 at Texas Memorial Stadium.
+Kansas dropped to 5–6 on the season, including 1–6 in Big 12 play.
+Texas improved to 11–0 on the season and 7–0 in conference play.
 The Longhorns’ win secured them the Big 12 South title.

 For the game, Texas rolled up 532 yards total offense, while Kansas had 303 yards.
 Playing in his hometown of Austin, Texas, KU quarterback Todd Reesing ended the game 25 for 39 for 256 yards.
 Briscoe had five catches for 101 yards, while senior Kerry Meier had a team-high nine receptions 46 yards.
 Briscoe returned three kickoffs 144 yards, including a 98-yarder for a touchdown in the third quarter to make the score 44–20.

 Colt McCoy led the Longhorns’ offensive charge by completing 32 passes on 41 attempts for 396 yards and four touchdowns.
 UT wide receiver James Kirkendoll had eight catches for 86 yards and two touchdowns, while senior Jordan Shipley had 10 receptions for 108 yards and one score.